x-as-code/sphinx-ifelse/tests/error_project/source/error.rst

 .. else::

-   ElseDirective <Missing IfDirective before ElseDirective>
-   text shall be in the output.
+   ElseDirective /Missing IfDirective before ElseDirective/ text shall be in the output.